 “I enjoy my holidays in the sun, but you live in the Last Babylon.”
 He signaled the mama-san for the check.
 “Two different things.”

 “Heaven and Hell.”
-Pattaya wasn’t Hell.
-Neither was our hometown of Boston, although a 1000-baht elected us Mr. Sexy for the mini-skirted bar girls, while $25 in the Land of the Free bought two tickets to the movies, a bucket of popcorn, and a giant coke with two straws.
+Pattaya wasn’t Hell, but a 1000-baht note elected us Mr. Sexy for the mini-skirted bar girls, while $25 in the Land of the Free bought two tickets to the movies, a bucket of popcorn, and a giant coke with two straws.

 “The only things I miss about the States are family, friends, and pizza.”